isomerpages/moe-cedarpri/_departments/Science Draft.md

 <td rowspan="1" colspan="2">
 <p>In addition to growing their own mushrooms and learning more about mushroom
-(fungi), the students will learn and understand the importance of growing your own food and gain a greater understanding of food self-sufficiency.</p>
+(fungi), the students will learn and understand the importance of growing their own food and gain a greater understanding of food self-sufficiency.</p>
 </td>
 </tr>
 </tbody>